 The difference shows up more clearly on this piece, where the oil has been applied to the right:

 Now my little thrifted set of dishwasher dead vintage Pyrex bowls has been revived and looks awesome on my shelf.
 One thing I noticed: the coconut oil didn’t make a difference on white pieces with coloured pattern (like butterprint) – the best results were on solid pieces or those with a lot of colour, like my set of turquoise bowls:

 How to Clean Baked on Grease + Grime from Vintage Pyrex?

 I found a turquoise snowflake space saver at a local antique shop for a steal ($6!), but it was in rough shape with caked on grime that was burned into every nook and cranny:

 I soaked it in hot soapy water, with grease fighting Dawn dish detergent, a couple of times, letting it sit for a couple of hours each time.
 I even scrubbed with Mr. Clean Magic Eraser but it did little.
-I scrubbed gently with my trusty Bar Keeper’s Friend and some of the grime came off.
+I scrubbed gently with my trusty Bar Keeper’s Friend and a very soft chore boy scrub cloth (I save well worn ones for delicate cleaning), after which some of the grime came off.
 I soaked it in hot soapy water again.
 With these steps I was able to remove quite a bit of the burnt on grease, but there was still more to tackle (see below).
 I picked at parts with a toothpick and removed some grime that way.
 On the advice of Pyrex collectors, I opened up a pack of dishwasher liquid and let it soak in that, which helped a bit but not a lot.